MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 * *Send an alert when value is too high*

-We also implemented a code which send an alert if the value from the gas sensor is too high.
-This code use an interrupt attach to pin 2.
+We also implemented a code which sends an alert if the value from the gas sensor is too high.
+This code uses an interrupt attached to pin 2.

 ## Node Red

-The last of our project was to retrieve data from TTN on Node red.
+The last part of our project was to retrieve data from TTN on Node red.

 We use the TTN node red library: